vasu31dev/playwright-ts-template/README.md

    npx vasu-playwright-cli init
    ```

-   This command will set up a new project with a ready-to-use Playwright TypeScript framework including:
+   This command will set up a new project with a ready-to-use Playwright TypeScript framework, which includes:

-   - Set up the Playwright TypeScript framework template with sample tests.
+   - Setting up the Playwright TypeScript framework template with sample tests.
-   - Create a new `package.json` file with all the necessary dependencies.
+   - Creating a new `package.json` file with all the necessary dependencies.
    - Initializing a new Git repository if neither the current nor parent directory is a Git repository.
-   - Installing all the npm packages including the playwright utils library which contains playwright helper methods.
+   - Installing all the npm packages, including the playwright utils library, which contains playwright helper methods.

 4. If you encounter errors during the installation process, follow these steps to resolve them: